-Don’t forget that your job description is not merely used to attract the best candidate, it is also a chance for you to tell prospective employees the benefits of working for your business.
-Provide a few points on your unique employer value proposition to distinguish your job description from the crowd.
+Don’t forget that your job ad is not merely used to attract the best candidate, it is also a chance for you to tell prospective employees the benefits of working for your business.
+Provide a few points on your unique employer value proposition to distinguish your job ad from the crowd.

 Promote the job

 Once the job descriptionn and salary have been approved by all your internal stakeholders, it's time to promote the job to your target market.
 This can be done via job boards, social media, the company website, through employee referrals, and recruiters.

 Hiring and need to source top talent?
 Want to avoid a lengthy recruitment process?
 Talking directly with a recruiter can greatly increase your chances of quickly finding the right person for the job.
 Contact your local recruitment consultant today for expert advice on job descriptions and position templates.

 See more tips on avoiding a slow hiring process.